opendocsg/opendoc-supreme-court-practice-directions-2021/PART-11-Conduct of Court Proceedings.md

 (9) The Court of Appeal or the Appellate Division (as the case may be) will have no hesitation in making a special order for costs in cases in which it is of the opinion that costs have been wasted by the inclusion of superﬂuous, irrelevant or duplicative documents.

-## 89A.
-Bundle of documents ﬁled with leave of the Court of Appeal or the Appellate Division

 (1) Where leave is granted by the Court of Appeal or the Appellate Division for the ﬁling of any bundle of documents under Order 57, Rule 9A(23) or Order 56A, Rule 9(22) (as the case may be), the party shall ﬁle the bundle of documents by tendering the requisite hard copies of the bundle of documents to the Legal Registry of the Supreme Court in accordance with paragraph 88(1) of these Practice Directions.

 (2) In addition to hard copies, the party filing the bundle of documents is required to tender soft copies of the bundle of documents in Portable Document Format (PDF) at the same time in a CD-ROM in accordance with paragraphs 88(4) and (5) of these Practice Directions.